aLeXvI65/ovitela_porfolio/README.md

 # My Portfolio - Oscar Vitela
-This portfolio is created with the help of Shaq Portfolio Template from the following link, special thank to him for being the original designer of the site:
+This portfolio is created with the help of Shaq Portfolio Template from the following link, special thanks to him for being the original designer of the site:

 https://github.com/shaqdeff/Portfolio-Template/